Wyntuition/jekyll-now/todo/02-work-internal.md

 ## INFO

+### PTO Balance: 12/28/17: 75.5

+### Report notes

-### Check-ins
+#### Check-ins

     * Seth- Call: 3rd Wednesday @4, Meet: 1st Wed @12
     * Sean- Call: 1st Thursday @4???, Meet: 3rd Wed @12
     * Dane - Meet: 1st & 3rd Mon @ 12?
     * Glenn - Meet: 1st & 3rd Tuesday @ 12?

-### Check-in topics & questions
+#### Check-in topics & questions

 [FIRST/PERODIC]
 - [How often meet?
 - What kind of feedback do you want?
 - Please provide any feedback/criticism for me?
 Share some that I learned.
+What could I do differently to further help you?

 [REGULAR]

 - Feedback from others, myself; feedback for me
-- Project chat (status, satisfaction); BD
+- Project chat
+    - status
+    - satisfaction
+    - BD
-- career prospects, etc.
+- Career
+    - How's it going towards your goals?
     - tech, not
-    - exp in product dev
+    - Where are you looking to go?
 - PD: review where you're at
-- Career dev: where are you looking to go?
 - Discuss other projects (xpert, etc)
 - Praise

-### PTO Balance:

-    - 12/28/17: 75.5

-### Report notes

 #### Apraisal Notes